johnkerl/miller/docs6/docs/reference-dsl-differences.md

 ## Arrays, including 1-up array indices

-Arrays are indexed starting with 1, not 0.
-This is discussed in detail on the [arrays page](reference-main-arrays.md).
+Arrays and strings are indexed starting with 1, not 0.
+This is discussed in detail on the [arrays page](reference-main-arrays.md) and the [strings page](reference-main-strings.md).

 <pre class="pre-highlight-in-pair">
 <b>mlr --csv --from data/short.csv cat</b>